Hair Color: Brown (not gray, I swear! 🤨)

 - Anything else that strikes my fancy

-My tagline says that I’m a writer, musician, open web advocate, programmer, designer, and sci-fi nerd.
+says once said that I’m a writer, musician, open web advocate, programmer, designer, and sci-fi nerd.
 Let’s unpack that a bit, shall we?

 When I first arrived on the internet in 1994, it wasn’t very long before I discovered that anyone could create their own website.
 All you needed were some HTML skills and the ability to conjure up a few decent image files for backgrounds or logos.
 And so in 1996 I created my first website, Jared White’s Internet Review, which featured reviews of cool things I found on the internet.
 (Essentially what everybody was doing back then!)
 After a while the site was redesigned and renamed iReview, and I also wrote for several other tech publications in the late 90s (most notably MyDesktop and Paul Thurrott’s Internet Nexus).

 After some time passed I shut down iReview and focused on my burgeoning career as a web designer and software developer.
 But throughout the 2000s, I always had some sort of blog up and running, writing about tech, design, or spirituality topics.
 (What a surprise!)

 The funny thing is it wasn’t until around 2012—just a few short years ago—that I came to the realization that I am a Writer with a capital W. You see, I had always considered my “calling” to be in music, and my “profession” to be in the software space, but writing was just something I did because…well, that’s what everybody online did.
 Except I finally realized that assumption was faulty—lots of people don’t write frequently, don’t have blogs, don’t try to communicate with an audience of readers on a regular basis.
 In other words, writing and publishing online felt so natural to me, I didn’t realize it was actually a valuable skill!

 Music has always been a huge part of my life.
 I took up piano at age 5, recorder at 10, and soon after picked up a variety of ethnic wind instruments including bagpipes.